evolutiatech/evolutiatech/README.md

 #### 1.2.
 Calculating a Neural Network

 <p align="justify">
 We will begin by looking at how a neural network calculates its output.
 You should already know the structure of a neural network from the book’s introduction.
-Consider a neural network such as the one in below:
+Consider a neural network such as the one in figure "A Simple Neural Network" below:
 </p>

 <img width="1141" height="439" alt="Image" src="https://github.com/user-attachments/assets/9221248e-ee25-4c78-8eb6-a2e3c9547cc0" />